cloud-whisperer/cloud-whisperer/README.md

 <br>I am currently focused on mastering multi-cloud security architecture — especially in the areas of storage services, and threat detection.

 ---
+### About

+## Technical Lead and Solutions Securite-Focused Architect
+# Cloud Securite Enthusiast | Multi-Cloud Builder | Infrstructure with Purpose

+# Location: West Coast                                            # Consultations: Available
+# Degree: Master's in Business Administration (2029)

+# At the core of my work, is a committment to building secure, meaningful architecture which protects what matters most--whether it is critical infrastructure, securing log
+# ingestion workflows, or creating efficient dynamic alert remediation processes.
+I do not simply learn tools, I immerse myself in the how and why they work, driven by an
+# insatiable curiosity and a desire to understand systems from the inside out.

 ## 🧭 Navigation
 🔹[About](#about)